doc4d/docs/docs/settings/user-settings.md

 title: User settings
 ---

 You can generate an external file containing custom settings.
-When this functionality is enabled, the settings contained in the external file (called "User settings") are used instead of settings stored in the database structure file (called "Structure settings").
+When this functionality is enabled, the settings contained in the external file (called User settings) are used instead of the settings stored in the project's structure file (called Structure settings).

 This means that you can keep custom settings between updates of your 4D applications, or that you can manage different settings for the same 4D application deployed on several different sites.
 It also makes it possible to use programming to manage setting files using XML.

-4D can generate and use two kinds of user settings:
+4D can generate and use two types of user settings:

--   **User Settings (standard)**
+-   **User Settings (standard)**:
-    These user settings will be used instead of structure settings for any data file opened with the application.
+    They are used instead of structure settings for any data file opened with the application.

--   **User Settings for Data file**
+-   **User Settings for Data file**:
-    These user settings can be defined specifically for each data file used with your application, configuring for example the port ID or the server cache.
+    They can be defined specifically for each data file used with your application, configuring for example the port ID or the server cache.

     With this option, you can easily deploy and update several copies of the same application with several data files, each containing different settings.